|

 ST. JOHN POST OFFICE BOX 449 ROCKEFELLER CENTER NEW

-with your courteous and attentive aide, Anthony Gostanian, I again send to you in this fax transmission an item that relates
+courteous and attentive aide, Anthony Gostanian, I again send to you in this fax transmission an item that relates directly

-directly to the 11 October 1985 assassination of my friend and colleague on the American-Arab Anti-Discrimination Committee,
+to the 11 October 1985 assassination of my friend and colleague on the American-Arab Anti-Discrimination Committee, Alex Odeh,

-Alex Odeh, which became part of the news story about the arrest of Jewish Defense League leader Irving David Rubin according
+which became part of the news story about the arrest of Jewish Defense League leader Irving David Rubin according to The New

 With reference to the Bill Schorr cartoon that appeared exactly one week before the assassination on the editorial page of the 4 October 1985 edition of the Hearst